vlladin/cohort-six/projects/grandine_beacon_zkVMs_snarkification.md

 ## Roadmap

-Since few fellows are working on this project, we will be divinding the work among overselves.
+Since few fellows are working on this project, we will be dividing the work among overselves.
 We got a draft plan -

 - [ ] STF implementation in OpenVM and Zisk
 - [ ] Determining the optimal zkVM for Beacon Chain operations